 When it comes to how cheating affects the cheater, consider this.
 Many people believe that if they do something bad to someone, something bad will happen to them in return.

-For example: if they cheat on their partner, they will be cheated on in their next relationship.
+For example, if they cheat on their partner, they may fear that they will be cheated on in their next relationship.
 These are the so-called “karmic effects” of adultery.

 Once the cheater gains perspective, he realizes that he threw away a loving and kind partnership, all for a few moments of passion.

 Do cheaters suffer from regret?
 Yes.
-They will forever be thinking about the one that got away.
+They may forever be thinking about the one that got away.

 When do cheaters realize they made a mistake?

-It should be noted that many people cheat for sport.
+It should be noted that many people cheat in sports.
 They love racking up high numbers of sexual partners and gaslighting their partners to stay off their cheating radar.
 Others are brazen about their extracurricular marital activities.